-Anna has lived in her beloved Edinburgh since 2005, and extended the home she shares with her super patient husband Robin, to include a wonderful, large studio.
+Anna has lived in her beloved Edinburgh since 2005, and extended the home she shares with her super patient husband Robin, to include a wonderful, large photographic studio.

-In the last few years her significant talents as a commercial and wildlife photographer have emerged.
+Since then her significant talents as a commercial and wildlife photographer have emerged.

 In 2007 she was thrilled to win an award in the BBC Wildlife Photographer of the Year competition, the most prestigious wildlife photography competition in the world.
 Visitors to the exhibition at the Natural History Museum in London and website voted her exquisite picture of an Arctic fox no 1!